 Above the Arctic Circle, winter is severe with temperatures going below -22°F, while summer temperatures here, and in the rest of the country, regularly hit +68°F. In the south, winter is generally mild with an average temperature above 0°C/32°F degrees.
 Sweden’s northerly position has a definite summer advantage in that temperatures are rarely extreme and humidity levels are not high.

-In central and southern Sweden, the winters are short and quite cold, and summer temperatures are like those in southern England, but with a lot more hours of sunshine and daylight.
+In Sweden’s central and southern parts, the winters are short and quite cold, and summer temperatures are like those in southern England, but with a lot more hours of sunshine and daylight.

 So, no Polar bears we’re afraid, just the wonderful Swedish weather and all the fantastic things you can do in it.

-For winter, thick layers are needed, with wind chill proving particularly problematic.
+For winter, you need thick layers, as wind chill can prove particularly problematic.
 During the summer, lighter clothing is all you need.
 Shorts or jeans and a t-shirt is standard attire, with a light jacket or sweater for the evenings.
-Waterproof clothing is recommended year-round.
+We recommend wearing waterproof clothing year-round.

 Did you know?